 Prompt and proper treatment is essential for individuals who suffer a crushing event.
 This includes thorough testing and monitoring for at least one full day post-accident.
 That’s because symptoms of toxic release into the bloodstream may not be apparent for 12 hours or more after the event.
 EMS crews and emergency room physicians should pay particular attention to the patient’s resting pain and pain with movement, the color of their skin, and paresthesia.

 Because of this, proactive treatment is advisable anytime a patient is suspected of suffering a crush injury.
 This includes fluid resuscitation using saline and the administration of bicarbonate, lactate, and oral citrate.
 Individuals undergoing treatment should be closely monitored for any signs of kidney, liver, heart, or lung failure.
 Kidney failure is the most common, and it’s estimated that between 4 to 33% of patients who suffer a crushing injury will also suffer severe renal injury.

 Prompt treatment may also involve the amputation of a severely damaged limb.
 In cases where the muscles and blood vessels suffer severe damage, saving the limb may cost the patient their life.
 By removing the limb, surgeons can remove the source of the toxins that are poisoning the blood and impairing organ function.
 The sooner the limb is removed, the better the prognosis for recovery.

-In all cases, survival following a crushing injury often depends on whether doctors take a proactive or a “wait and see” approach.
+In all cases, survival following crush injuries often depends on whether doctors take a proactive or a “wait and see” approach.
 Those patients who receive a prompt and proactive treatment regimen have a greater likelihood of survival than those who receive treatment only after visible symptoms manifest and crush syndrome is diagnosed.
-By then, the damage has radiated throughout the body and because multiple organ systems and muscle groups are involved treatment may not be effective.
+By then, the damage has radiated throughout the body and because multiple organ systems and muscle groups are involved, treatment may not be effective.